- Cannabinoids interact with the body by stimulating the CB1 and CB2 receptors in the endocannabinoid system (ECS).

 However, keep in mind that each dog is different, and the strength and duration of the effects depend on the size, age, breed, and activity level of your dog.

-If you’re thinking of starting your dog on CBD, start slow with small doses and then gradually build it up until you begin to see results.
+If you’re thinking of starting your dog on CBD, start slowly with small doses and then gradually build it up until you see results.

 How Long Does It Take for CBD to Work on Cats?